sahib/rmlint/docs/rmlint.1.rst

     - **r**: keep paths matching regex        **R**: keep path not matching regex
     - **x**: keep basenames matching regex    **X**: keep basenames not matching regex

-    Alphabetical sort will only use the basename of the file and ignore it's case.
+    Alphabetical sort will only use the basename of the file and ignore its case.
     One can have multiple criteria, e.g.: ``-S am`` will choose first alphabetically; if tied then by mtime.
     **Note:** original path criteria (specified using `//`) will always take first priority over `-S` options.